-- Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill. - 2.
-Drive straight uphill. - Avoid steep hills.
-Maximum incline is 25° - 4.
-Always check the terrain carefully before ascending any hill. - 5.
-Never climb hills with excessively slippery or loose surfaces. - 6.
+- 1. Always engage ADC before ascending or descending a hill. - 2.
+Drive straight uphill. - 3.
+Avoid steep hills.
+Maximum incline is: 25° - 4.
+Always check the terrain carefully before ascending any hill. - Never climb hills with excessively slippery or loose surfaces. - 6.
 Keep both feet on the footrests. - 7.
 Shift body weight uphill. - 8.
 Proceed at a steady rate of speed and throttle opening.
-Opening the throttle suddenly could cause the ATV to flip over backwards. - 9.
-Never go over the top of any hill at high speed.
+Opening the throttle suddenly could cause the ATV to flip over backwards. - Never go over the top of any hill at high speed.
 An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill. - 10.
 Remain alert and be prepared to take emergency action.
 This may include quick dismounting of the vehicle.